Heat pump: Refrigerant choice

-Pure refrigerants can be divided into organic substances (hydrocarbons (HCs), chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs), hydrofluorocarbons (HFCs), hydrofluoroolefins (HFOs), and HCFOs), and inorganic substances (ammonia (NH_{3}), carbon dioxide (CO_{2}), and water (H_{2}O)).
+Pure refrigerants can be divided into organic substances (hydrocarbons (HCs), chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs), hydrofluorocarbons (HFCs), Hydrofluoroolefins (HFOs), and HCFOs), and inorganic substances (ammonia (NH_{3}), carbon dioxide (CO_{2}), and water (H_{2}O)).
 Their boiling points are usually below −25 °C.

 In the past 200 years, the standards and requirements for new refrigerants have changed.
-Nowadays low global warming potential (GWP) is required, in addition to all the previous requirements for safety, practicality, material compatibility, appropriate atmospheric life, and compatibility with high-efficiency products.
-By 2022, devices using refrigerants with a very low GWP still have a small market share but are expected to play an increasing role due to enforced regulations, as most countries have now ratified the Kigali Amendment to ban HFCs.
-Isobutane (R600A) and propane (R290) are far less harmful to the environment than conventional hydrofluorocarbons (HFC) and are already being used in air-source heat pumps.
+Nowadays, low global warming potential (GWP) is required, in addition to the previous requirements for safety, practicality, material compatibility, appropriate atmospheric life, and compatibility with high-efficiency products.
+By 2022, devices using refrigerants with a very low GWP have a small market share but are expected to play an increasing role due to enforced regulations, as most countries have now ratified the Kigali Amendment to ban HFCs.
+Isobutane (R600A) and propane (R290) are less harmful to the environment than conventional hydrofluorocarbons (HFC) and are already being used in air-source heat pumps.
 Propane may be the most suitable for high temperature heat pumps.
 Ammonia (R717) and carbon dioxide (R-744) also have a low GWP.
-As of 2023 smaller CO_{2} heat pumps are not widely available and research and development of them continues.
+As of 2023, smaller CO_{2} heat pumps are not widely available and research and development of them continues.
 A 2024 report said that refrigerants with GWP are vulnerable to further international restrictions.

-Until the 1990s, heat pumps, along with fridges and other related products used chlorofluorocarbons (CFCs) as refrigerants, which caused major damage to the ozone layer when released into the atmosphere.
+Until the 1990s, heat pumps, along with refrigerators and other related products used chlorofluorocarbons (CFCs) as refrigerants, which caused major damage to the ozone layer when released into the atmosphere.
 Use of these chemicals was banned or severely restricted by the Montreal Protocol of August 1987.

 Replacements, including R-134a and R-410A, are hydrofluorocarbons (HFC) with similar thermodynamic properties with insignificant ozone depletion potential (ODP) but had problematic GWP.
 HFCs are powerful greenhouse gases which contribute to climate change.
 Dimethyl ether (DME) also gained in popularity as a refrigerant in combination with R404a.
 More recent refrigerants include difluoromethane (R32) with a lower GWP, but still over 600.